 The North Shore is Simply Incredible

-Lake Superior’s North Shore is one of the midwest’s best kept secrets.
+Lake Superior’s North Shore is one of the midwest’s best-kept secrets.
 Various spots along the North Shore remind me of Maine, Vancouver, and Ireland.
 It’s absolutely breathtaking and it’s hard to believe it’s just a few hours away from the Twin Cities.
-I hope this list of my absolute favorite spots gets you started!
+I hope this list of my absolute favorite spots along the North Shore gets you started on your adventure!
 Looking for more North Shore inspiration?
 Check out my blog posts on Grand Marais, the 9 State Parks along the North Shore, and Duluth!